valirydev/StressClient/README.md

 - The update name will be: Cape Update

+# I crashed?

+Yeah i've had that problem im trying to fix it, it seems it doesnt support viaversion servers, im taking a look into it.

 # What is our goal?

 Well, i will present myself, i always wanted to be a programmer and here i am working on this, this is a Minecraft Utility Mod, for Anarchy Servers.